Frequently Asked Questions

 - Use the return envelope provided with your bill.

-- Make a payment by electronic check, MasterCard, Visa, or Discover, or ATM/Debit cards over the phone by calling 1-877-777-0215 or online at www.mtemc.com.
+- Make a payment by electronic check, MasterCard, Visa, American Express, or Discover, or ATM/Debit cards over the phone by calling 1-877-777-0215 or online at www.mtemc.com.

 - Drop it by our offices in Franklin, Lebanon, Murfreesboro, Mt.
 Juliet, Smyrna or Woodbury, where you can come inside or use the drive-through window during business hours, Monday-Friday, 8 a.m. to 4:30 p.m.
 After hours, you may use the night depository boxes at the offices or at these other locations: